All-in-All-Average/Travelnest-SpaceX-Exercise/TravelNest-Exercise/README.txt

-Travelnest SpaceX Exercise
+TravelNest SpaceX Exercise
 Harry White

 Readme
+First run "npm install" from TravelNest-Exercise to install dependencies.
-To start server, run "npm start" from my-app, then http://localhost:3000 to view webapp Run "npm test" to run tests
+To start server, run "npm start" to , then http://localhost:3000 to view webapp Run "npm test" to run tests